Actis: A Strictly Local Union-Find Decoder: Almost-Local UF

 \subsubsection{Peeling}

-\Cref{fig:almost_local_burning_peeling}(b--e) shows our version of peeling which is simply a local version of that described in \cref{sec:peeling} and takes $\mathcal O(N)$ timesteps.
+\Cref{fig:almost_local_burning_peeling}(b--e) shows how peeling is done in Macar; this is simply a local version of that described in \cref{sec:peeling} and takes $\mathcal O(N)$ timesteps.
 In a timestep each node runs the procedure in \cref{alg:peeling}: each node checks if it is a leaf node of the spanning forest; if so it will peel its corresponding leaf edge.